 I. AE STHETICS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\boxtimes$ c) Substantially degrade the existing visual character or quality of the site and its surroundings? $\boxtimes$ d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? $\boxtimes$
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes

 - a.
-This project's increase in production of wine will not add any new structures to the site, as processing will be accommodated in the existing structures.
-The site is located about 300 feet north of Deer Park Road.
-St. Helena Highway is a designated "Scenic Roadway' listed in the Community Character Element of the Napa County General Plan.
+This project will not add any new structures to the site.
+The site is located about 2,400 feet (0.40 mile) from the Howell Mountain Road.
+Howell Mountain Road is a designated "Scenic Highway' listed in the Scenic Highway Element of the Napa County General Plan.
 The project will not create any impacts to a scenic vista. - b.
 This project does not involve the conversion of a scenic resource.
 The project is not subject to Napa County Zoning Ordinance, Chapter 18.106 (Viewshed Protection Ordinance) since no new structures are proposed as part of this project. - c.
 The proposed project includes no new structures and consequently will not degrade the exiting character of the site and its surroundings. - d.
-The project would not result in any increase in night-time lighting.
-As proposed, and as subject to standard conditions of approval, the project would not have a significant impact from light or glare.
+The newly proposed marketing events may result in a minor increase in night-time lighting.
+In accordance with County standards, all exterior lighting will be the minimum necessary for the operational and security needs.
+Light fixtures will be kept as low to the ground as possible and include shields to deflect the light downward and kept on-site so that surrounding properties are not reflected.
+Avoidance of highly reflective surfaces will be required, as well as standard County conditions to prevent light from being cast skyward.
+As designed, and as subject to standard conditions of approval, the project would not have a significant impact from light or glare.